-The memorial service will be live streamed on the Department’s YouTube channel for all of those who are unable to attend in person at 10:00 a.m.
+The memorial service was live-streamed on the Department’s YouTube channel for all of those who were unable to attend in person.

 Every year since 1988, the widows in the Family Support Group attend the event to honor their spouses.
 They established the memorial wall project and the nonprofit Los Angeles County Firefighters’ Memorial Committee to allow them to pay tribute to the memory of the Department’s fallen firefighters.